 Module co-ordinator: Dr Emma Parker

-This module examines literary representations of the 1980s, a decade defined by Thatcherism.
-We will explore how writers have responded to the cultural changes that occurred during this period and their assessments of the impact and legacy of Thatcher's policies.
-The texts we will study portray major events and features of the period (consumerism, private enterprise, the Falklands War, the Miners' Strike, Section 28, the AIDS crisis) and raise important questions related to gender, class, race, sexuality, and national identity.
-We will consider competing views of the decade.
-Was Margaret Thatcher the Iron Lady who made Britain great again or the woman who eroded the welfare state ('Margaret Thatcher, Milk Snatcher')?
-Was she a pseudo-man or the original representative of Girl Power?
-Did the Tory Party save or destroy Britain?
+In this module we will examine literary representations of the 1980s, a decade defined by Thatcherism.
+We will explore how writers have responded to the cultural changes that occurred during this period and their assessments of the impact and legacy of Margaret Thatcher's policies.
+The texts we will study portray major events and features of the period (consumerism, private enterprise, the Falklands War, the Miners' Strike, Section 28, the AIDS crisis) and raise important questions related to gender, class, race, sexuality and national identity.

-- Caryl Churchill's Top Girls (1982)
+- Caryl Churchill: Top Girls (1982)

-- Martin Amis's Money (1984)
+- Martin Amis: Money (1984)

-- Hanif Kureishi's My Beautiful Laundrette (1985)
+- Hanif Kureishi: My Beautiful Laundrette (1985)

-- Rose Tremain's Restoration (1989)
+- Rose Tremain: Restoration (1989)

-- Jonathan Coe's What a Carve Up!
+- Jonathan Coe: What a Carve Up!
 (1994)

-- Alan Hollinghurst's The Line of Beauty (2004)
+- Alan Hollinghurst: The Line of Beauty (2004)